Claude Code Plugin

 )

 --after -15s means include messages sent up to 1 second ago (negative = "N ago"; prevents stale replay on restart).
-The listener runs 6 cycles of 15 minutes each (~90 min coverage), blocks on thrum wait (no polling), returns when messages arrive, and costs ~$0.00003/cycle on Haiku.
-Re-arm after processing each batch.
-See the LISTENER_PATTERN.md resource for the full template.
+The listener runs up to 30 cycles (4 hours of coverage), blocks on thrum wait (no polling), returns when messages arrive, and costs ~$0.00003/cycle on Haiku (65% fewer tokens than the old pattern).
+No manual re-arming needed — set up a cron watchdog to auto-respawn the listener every 30 min if it stops:

 Plugin vs Manual Agent Definitions